BellowingMeadows/BellowingMeadows/testing.md

 *YouTube iframe responsivity:*

-The YouTube iframe on the main page was appearing as an upward rectangle on mobile devices, which did not look at all as intended.
-This bug was caused by a class I had created to ensure that certain sections had their max-width reduced on mobile screen sizes. **This was fixed by moving the class to a different container that would only affect the desired elements.**
+The YouTube iframe on the main page was appearing as an upward rectangle on mobile devices, which which was not the intention and looked unnatural.
+This bug was caused by a class I had created to ensure that certain sections had their max-width reduced on mobile screen sizes. **The bug was fixed by moving the class to a different container that would only affect the desired elements.**

 *Buttons changing to blue in 'focus' state*